Environmentally cued hatching

 Since the initial discoveries of predator effects on hatching timing (Sih & Moore 1993, Warkentin 1995) we have learned that embryos of many species change when they hatch in response to environmental conditions.
 Some hatch early to escape from predators, pathogens, or abiotic threats.
 Some delay hatching in response to larval predators, abiotic threats, or lack of larval food.
 Parents also cue and manipulate offspring hatching.

-The symposium on “Environmentally Cued Hatching Across Taxa” (ICB 2011 • co-organizers Karen Martin, Richard Strathmann) showed that cued hatching responses are diverse and widespread across the animal phylogeny.
+The symposium on “Environmentally Cued Hatching Across Taxa” (ICB 2011 • co-organized with Karen Martin, Richard Strathmann) showed that cued hatching responses are diverse and widespread across the animal phylogeny.
 They may be more the norm than the exception.
 Current research addresses the nature and magnitude of cued hatching responses, their evolutionary history, their developmental, physiological and behavioral mechanisms, and their developmental and ecological consequences.

 Most of our research focuses on amphibians, where cued hatching is relatively well studied, and we have accumulated a strong foundation.
 Our central study species is the red-eyed treefrog and we also work with other neotropical and temperate frogs.
 However, we are broadly interested in cued hatching studies in other taxa and happy to help facilitate such research where possible.